DeMarcus Van Dyke

-DeMarcus Van Dyke (born January 17, 1989) is a former American football cornerback who played six seasons in the National Football League (NFL).
-Van Dyke is currently the cornerbacks coach for the Miami Hurricanes football team.
-He was drafted by the Oakland Raiders in the 3rd round, 81st overall of the 2011 NFL Draft.
-He played college football for the University of Miami Hurricanes.
-He has also been a member of the Pittsburgh Steelers and the Kansas City Chiefs.
+DeMarcus Van Dyke (born January 17, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Oakland Raiders and Pittsburgh Steelers.
+Van Dyke is currently the cornerbacks coach for the South Florida Bull football team.
+He was selected by the Raiders in the 3rd round, 81st overall of the 2011 NFL draft.
+He played college football for the Miami Hurricanes.
+He was also a member of the Kansas City Chiefs, Minnesota Vikings, and Atlanta Falcons.

-Early years
+Early life

 Van Dyke attended Monsignor Edward Pace High School in Miami Gardens, Florida, where he was a two-sport star in both football and track.
 He played high school football on both sides of the ball for coach Joe Zaccheo.
 As a defensive back in his junior season, Van Dyke had 12 passes broken up, four interceptions and returned two kickoffs and four punts for touchdowns.
 He also played as a wide receiver very little his junior year, but still managed to recorded eight receptions for 197 yards.
 In his senior season in 2006, he recorded 56 tackles and seven interceptions (one returned for a touchdown), while also playing wide receiver on offense a lot more and caught 21 passes for 417 yards.
 He only had 12 total kick returns since teams often chose to kick away from him.

 Also a standout track & field athlete at Monsignor, Van Dyke was one of the state's top sprinters.
-He posted a career-best time of 21.31 seconds in the 200-meter dash at the 2007 FHSAA 2A Region 4, while also anchoring the 4x100 meter relay team to victory with a time of 41.47 seconds.
-At the 2007 FHSAA 1A Outdoor State Finals, he anchored the 4x100 relay team that claimed the state title with a school-record time of 40.78 seconds.
+He posted a career-best time of 21.31 seconds in the 200-meter dash at the 2007 FHSAA 2A Region 4, while also anchoring the 4 × 100 meter relay team to victory with a time of 41.47 seconds.
+At the 2007 FHSAA 1A Outdoor State Finals, he anchored the 4 × 100 relay team that claimed the state title with a school-record time of 40.78 seconds.
 He also placed second in the 200-meter race (21.46 s) behind Deonte Thompson.